 If only job seekers had a magic ball that allowed them to see into the future, surely they would use that magic ball to see how they could get hired faster.
-Unfortunately, there's no magic ball to predict the outcome of the job search.
+Unfortunately, there's no magic ball to predict the outcome of a job search.

 There are a few tricks that can be done to ensure that your resume will get the push it needs to get you through the door.